nidhaloff/gpx-converter/README.rst

-Python package for manipulating gpx files and easily convert gpx to other different formats
+Python package for manipulating gpx files and easily convert gpx to other different formats.

 * Free software: MIT license